folarinmartins/vscode-file-stats/README.md

 ## **Features**

--   Displays the number of lines, words, and bytes in the current file
+-   Displays the number of lines, words, and characters
 -   Displays the number of selected characters and the number of selections
 -   Displays the file size in a human-readable format (e.g., KB, MB, GB)
 -   Toggle the visibility of the status bar item using the "Toggle File Stats" command
+-   Jump to line in the active text editor by clicking on the status bar item or using the "Jump to Line" command

 ## Screenshots